 I understand.
 This time, Obi-Wan felt no anger whatsoever.

 While he cleared up the dishes, Qui-Gon left his mind, taking semi-physical form in the middle of the room.
 His eyes followed Obi-Wan as he moved about, and Obi-Wan felt a certain tension in the air which surprised him greatly.
-He knew this situation; it had occurred between them sometimes during or after a particularly harrowing mission, but he had assumed the loss of physical form on Qui-Gon’s part could not but do away with it.
+He knew this situation; it had occurred between them sometimes during or after a particularly harrowing mission, but he had assumed the loss of physical form on Qui-Gon’s part would've done away with it.

-“What do you want?” he asked when he was ready to sleep, though he knew what Qui-Gon wanted, though he did not know if Qui-Gon would admit to it.
+“What do you want?” he asked when he was ready to sleep.
+He knew what Qui-Gon wanted.
+He didn't know if Qui-Gon would admit to it.

 “That you ask that question is indication enough you know the answer,” was Qui-Gon’s reply.